M-earnest/docker_workshop/workshop/advanced/data.md

 ### Getting Data into a container permanently

-Let's say we want to put a picture of whale in our Docker container, because we're such docker fans and whales are nothing but awesome, but we've learned that the state of a given container cannot be permanently changed from the mounting part of this workshop.
+Let's say we want to add a picture of a whale into our Docker container, because we're such docker fans and whales are nothing but awesome, buuut we've learned that the state of a given container cannot be permanently changed from the mounting part of this workshop.

 So as we've already seen we can use the `COPY instruction` to add the data (i.e. our .png file) into our Docker container during its build.